robinvalk/robinvalk.github.io/content/posts/my-blog-setup.md

 After quickly looking at Hugo it seems to check all the boxes.
 It's simple to install, easy to get up to speed with, supports markdown, it is free and open source, it is easy to deploy, it has theming support with over 300 themes available and many more features that I don't need but aren't a burden by default.

 In fact it was so simple to start using Hugo, that the first draft of this page was created only 30 minutes after playing around with it.
-Choosing a theme was the difficult part as I wanted the same clean feel as Bert has on his blog.
-But once that finished, deciding on the blogging platform was also finished.
+Picking a theme was the difficult part as I want the same clean feel as Bert has on his blog.
+But once I was done picking a theme, I also really was done deciding on the blogging platform.
+Hugo it is!

 ## Hosting

-Like most nerds I have some domain names registered and have succesfully neglected them with a `Hello World!` placeholder. _Secretly this blog is just an excuse to extend at least one of domains a little longer but don't judge me._
+Like most nerds I have some domain names registered and have succesfully neglected them with a `Hello World!` placeholder.

+_(Secretly this blog is just an excuse to extend at least one domain name a little longer.
+Don't judge me!)_

 This `Hello World!` page was running using Github Pages for more then 4 years for free.
-As I'm happy with it I am using it again.
+So this time I'm using it again.

 With the following documentation of Hugo and Github the blog was online in no-time:
 - https://gohugo.io/hosting-and-deployment/hosting-on-github/
 - https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages

+All you really need, to have yourself your own website for free, is repo named according to your Github profile.
+In the repo settings you can then enable Github Pages.
+If you also want a custom domain, then you'll have to setup some DNS records and point them to the Github's servers.
+But that's really it.

 ## Content

 Maybe the most important and difficult part of a blog is the content.
 Finding topics is not easy, it's even more difficult to write a nice article about it that is pleasant to read.
 Yet that doesn't mean it's not worth a try!

-Reading blogs gives me a great amount of joy.
+Reading blogs gives a great amount of joy, at least for me.
 You always learn something new, discover new topics, find interests that you didn't know you had.
-Often you read about things that you don't deal with on a day to day basis.
-I need a place to dump my thoughts about the many random interests I have.
+Often you read about things that you don't deal with on a day to day basis but still somehow find it interesting enough to read a long article about.

+I need a place to dump my thoughts on the many interests I have and topics I come accross.
 Hopefully this blog will be just the right place.
+Thank you!